 If tags is absent, it SHALL default to an empty array.

-EXAMPLE: In this example, the SARIF producer categorizes scan results according to the Common Weakness Enumeration taxonomy [CWE].
+EXAMPLE: In this example, the SARIF producer tags a result with the string "shipBlocking".
+Note that anything a tag expresses can also be expressed with a named property bag entry, for example "shipBlocking": true.

 { # A result object (§3.24).